How to Install Windows 10 on VMware Workstation

-In this article, we will examine how to install Microsoft Windows 10 on a new virtual machine using VMware 16 Pro on a computer with a virtualization feature.
+In this article, we will examine how to set up and configure Microsoft Windows 10 on a new virtual machine using VMware Workstation 17 Pro on a computer with a virtualization feature.

-How to Run Windows 10 on a Virtual Machine with VMware Workstation 16 Pro on a PC/Laptop
+How to Install Windows 10 22H2 on a Virtual Machine with VMware Workstation 17 Pro on a PC / Laptop

-If you are going to create a network environment or a test environment using the VM Workstation program, you may need to install one of the Windows 10, 7, 8, and 8.1 operating systems or one of the Linux distributions on your computer.
+Suppose you are going to create a network environment or a test environment using VMware Workstation.
+In that case, you may need to run one of the Windows 10, 7, 8, and 8.1 operating systems or one of the Linux distributions on your computer.

 You can install and run various operating systems on your physical (host) computer using virtualization programs.
-In addition, you can use the Hyper-V or Oracle VM VirtualBox programs to create a virtual computer on your computer, other than VMware Pro software.
+In addition, you can use one or more of the Hyper-V or Oracle VM VirtualBox programs to create a virtual computer on your computer other than the VMware Pro software.

 If you want to install Windows 10 using Oracle virtualization software, you can check out this article.

-Although the VMware Workstation virtualization program is not a free program, it is more widely used than the free VirtualBox program.
-We recommend that you purchase VMware Pro after trying it free for 30 days.
+Although the VMware Workstation virtualization program is not free, it is more widely used than the free VirtualBox program.
+We recommend purchasing VMware Pro after trying it for free for 30 days.

-In this article, after creating a virtual machine with the latest version of the Workstation program, we will create a virtual computer and then install the Windows 10 20H2 version and finally install VMware Tools so that the guest machine can work more efficiently.
+After creating the virtual machine with the latest version of the Workstation Pro program, we will create a virtual computer and then install the Windows 10 22H2 version, and finally install VMware Tools so that the guest machine can work more efficiently.

-Before proceeding with the steps to install the Windows operating system on the virtual computer, visit this article and download the latest version of Windows 10 to your computer.
+Before proceeding with the steps of installing the Windows operating system on the virtual computer, visit this article and download the latest version of Windows 10 to your computer.

 Step 1